Everything you need to write about The Matrix.

 The product in one frame.

-The hero still below shows The Matrix at work — print-stamped pages being ingested from a watch folder and sorted into a clean document catalog.
-For motion, see the demo videos section.
+The hero still shows The Matrix at work.
+Raw scans being ingested from a watched folder and sorted into named documents in folders the customer chose.

 The orange palette, in hex.